If you’re reading this article, you’ve either decided to form an LLC or you want to know more about what a Limited Liability Company (LLC) is.

 A Nevada LLC is a Limited Liability Company formed in the state of Nevada that is governed by the laws, regulations, and statutes of the state of Nevada.

 Over the years you’ll find many benefits of owning an LLC in Nevada, so this isn’t a comprehensive list.
-These are the main reasons that LLC owners site for choosing this structure for their Nevada businesses rather than other business structures, such as a sole proprietorship.
+These are the main reasons that LLC owners cite for choosing this structure for their Nevada businesses rather than another business structure, such as a sole proprietorship:

-Many small business owners cite the personal asset and liability protection that they receive as part of a Nevada in LLC as the main reason they chose to form an LLC.
-The owner of an LLC in Nevada cannot be held responsible in a personal capacity for the debts and liabilities of their Limited Liability Company.
+Many small business owners cite the personal asset and liability protection that they receive from a Nevada LLC as the main reason they chose to form an LLC.
+The owner of an LLC in Nevada cannot be held personally responsible for the debts and liabilities of their Limited Liability Company.

 What does this mean?
-If your Nevada business happens to get sued or goes bankrupt and you’ve formed an LLC, the creditors of your LLC can’t demand your personal assets as compensation for the debts of your LLC in Nevada.
-So your house, car, the funds in your personal bank account and any other personal assets you may have will remain safe.
+If your Nevada business gets sued or goes bankrupt and you’ve formed an LLC, the creditors of your LLC can’t demand your personal assets as compensation for the debts of your LLC in Nevada.
+Your house, your car, the funds in your personal bank account, and any other personal assets you have will remain safe.

-We’ve had our share of unexpected events and natural disasters in the United States during the past year like wildfires, hurricanes, floods, terrible winter storms and a viral pandemic.
-These events have shown us that even the most successful business can be brought to its knees in short order because of an unexpected event.
+We’ve had our share of unexpected events and natural disasters in the United States.
+These events have proved that even the most successful business can be brought to its knees in short order because of an unexpected event.

 If you were to lose your business in Nevada, you wouldn’t also lose everything that you’ve bought and earned if you form an LLC in Nevada.
-This sort of personal asset protection is valued by many small Nevada business owners because they value their assets, having worked hard to obtain them.
+Nevada small business owners value this sort of personal asset protection because they've worked hard to obtain their assets.

 Another reason that many business owners choose to form an LLC in Nevada is you can keep your personal information protected as an LLC owner.

-Hackers and swindlers have become experts in their field which is unfortunate for everyone else.
+Hackers and swindlers have become experts in their field.
 They can now easily steal your identity and use it to accumulate thousands of dollars in debt using small bits of information that the average person would consider insignificant (like your name and address).

-If you form a Nevada LLC there is a way you can keep your information secure and off the public record.
+With a Nevada LLC you can keep your information secure and off the public record.

 How is this possible?
 You hire what is known as an LLC formation service.
-An LLC formation service will register their information with the Nevada Secretary of State instead of your own, so your identity remains secure and off the public record.
+An LLC formation service will register their information, instead of your own, with the Nevada Secretary of State, so your identity remains secure and off the public record.
 You’ll retain ownership of your Limited Liability Company but also protect your personal information from criminals.

 The third most commonly cited reason that business owners list for choosing a Nevada LLC rather than other business structures is the tax benefits that Nevada LLCs enjoy.
-These tax benefits that LLCs are provided with are quite great when compared with other business types.
+The tax benefits of LLCs are notable compared with other business types.

-The difference in tax benefits is most clearly seen when comparing LLCs to corporations.
-If you own a corporation you’ll be subjected to what is known as “double taxation”.
+The difference in tax benefits is most obvious when comparing LLCs to corporations.
+If you own a corporation you’ll be subjected to what is known as “double taxation.”

-But you avoid “double taxation” when you form an LLC in Nevada.
+You avoid double taxation when you form an LLC in Nevada.

 Here’s how the profits of LLCs are taxed.
-The profits of a Nevada LLC are taxed at company rates (rather than corporate rates) and then doled out to LLC members in the form of personal income (rather than corporation dividends), which is later taxed at personal income tax rates.
-This means that LLCs aren’t taxed twice before they even show up in an LLC member’s bank account.
+The profits of a Nevada LLC are taxed at company rates (rather than corporate rates) and then doled out to LLC members in the form of personal income (rather than corporation dividends).
+Personal income is later taxed at personal income tax rates.
+This means that LLCs' profits aren’t taxed twice before they even show up in an LLC member’s bank account.

 The 2017 Tax Cuts and Jobs Act provided a tax benefit for LLCs known as the Qualified Business Income Deduction (QBID).
 QBID provides LLCs with a 20% discount on their taxes.
 This tax benefit is exclusive to LLCs, so you won’t get it if you form a sole proprietorship or corporation.

-*IMPORTANT* If you’re inexperienced with forming an LLC and would like some guidance and instruction through the process then there’s good news for you.
-There are professional services designed to help with the formation process.
-LLC formation services help make formation go more smoothly.
+*IMPORTANT* If you’re inexperienced with forming an LLC and would like some guidance, professional LLC formation services are designed to help the formation process go more smoothly.

-LLC formation services help to file all of the formation documents and help get your Nevada LLC established for as little as $0 plus the state filing fees.
-(But my favorite LLC formation service is ZenBusiness, which charges $49 plus the state filing fees.)
+LLC formation services help file your formation documents and establish your Nevada LLC for as little as $0 plus state filing fees.
+(But my favorite LLC formation service is Northwest Registered Agent, which charges $39.)

-If you’d like to learn more about LLC formation services, check out my article about the Best LLC service here.
+If you’d like to learn more about LLC formation services, check out my article about the Best LLC service.

 The first step to forming an LLC in Nevada is to get a copy of the Articles of Organization form from the Nevada Secretary of State.